Regional Navigator for Sexually Exploited Youth

 Navigators also serve as regional experts on sexually exploited youth.
 All members of the community are encouraged to contact the navigator when working with a young person who may be sexually exploited.
 Navigators can refer professionals to trainings about sexual exploitation of youth and the supportive programs that are available.
 Safe Harbor Regional Navigators follow the No Wrong Door approach.

-The West Metro Regional Navigator provides a 24/7 response for sex-trafficked youth for the counties of Hennepin, Scott and Carver and provides each youth with an individualized safety and needs assessment plan, mobile case management and connections with the variety of services they need.
-This position also provides training and technical assistance across the west metro region on the issue of minor sex trafficking.
+The West Central Navigator provides a 24/7 response for sex-trafficked youth and provides each youth with an individualized safety and needs assessment plan, mobile case management and connections with the variety of services they need.

 Age 24 and younger

 Safe Harbor Regional Navigator serves youth in Becker, Big Stone, Chippewa, Clay, Douglas, Grant, Kandiyohi, Lac qui Parle, McLeod, Meeker, Otter Tail, Pope, Renville, Stevens, Swift, Traverse, Wadena, Wilkin, and Yellow Medicine counties